 In 1795 Gottfried Christoph Härtel took over the company and in 1807 began to manufacture pianos - an endeavor that lasted until 1870 - introducing high-quality instruments favored by composers Franz Liszt and Clara Schumann.
 In 1809 Breitkopf and Härtel released Beethoven's first editions from Op.
 67 (Symphony No. 5) to Op.
-89
+89 (Mass in C).
+Beginning in 1830 the company began lifelong collaborations with Mendelssohn, Schumann, Liszt, Wagner, and Brahms.

-(Mass in C).
-Beginning in 1830 the company began lifelong collaborations with music works, such as the Köchel catalogue (1862) containing all of Mozart's work in chronological order and the introduction of "Volksausgabe Breitkopf & Härtel," the first editorial series to contain all of the important concert works of the past.
+The last decades of the nineteenth century saw the publication of an enormous number of music works, such as the Köchel catalogue containing all of Mozart's work in chronological order (1862) and the introduction of "Volksausgabe Breitkopf & Härtel," the first editorial series to contain all of the important concert works of the past.
 Throughout the twentieth century Breitkopf and Härtel continued as music publishers, despite the difficulties of both world wars.
 Today they continue their publishing operations with offerings online.